Thomas Francis Bourke: Release and later life

 On 13 January 1871 Bourke was released from prison as part of a general amnesty for the Fenians, which mostly rested on an agreement that the Fenians would go into exile and not reside in Ireland or Great Britain.
 Bourke returned home to New York City.
 Once home, Bourke became a celebrity amongst the Irish-Americans alongside the also returning Cuba Five.
 Together, the six Fenians attended a number of events and engagements held in their honour, where the charismatic Bourke was normally nominated as lead speaker.
 This even included a visit by the six Fenians to the White House, where they spoke with US President Ulysses S. Grant on 22 February 1871.

 Once settled back in America, Bourke, alongside Thomas Clarke Luby and O'Donovan Rossa, attempted to heal the rifts in American Fenanism by touring, lecturing and speaking to Fenians across the nation.
 Although Bourke was widely regarded as an able peacemaker and even a possible leader of the Fenians, the task remained daunting.

 In 1872 Bourke stood for the position of Sheriff of Brooklyn, however, he was opposed by Tammany Hall and lost.
 Nonetheless, afterwards, Bourke was appointed deputy sheriff and clerk of supply in the department of public works in New York, a position he held until his death.

 By 1874 it became apparent to Bourke and his allies that the Fenian Brotherhood could not be repaired, and so they switched their allegiance to Clan na Gael.
 Bourke was appointed a trustee of the Clan's "skirmishing fund" in spring 1877, but he quickly came to oppose O'Donovan Rossa's plan to use the skirmishing fund for a "Dynamite Campaign" to be waged in Great Britain, which Bourke denounced as "foolish and immoral".
 Against Bourke's wishes, the Fenian dynamite campaign would commence in 1881.

 In January 1880 Bourke sat on the New York reception committee for C. S. Parnell and John Dillon and was an enthusiastic supporter of the "New Departure" (in which the insurrectionary Fenians agreed to work with the constitutionalists of the Irish Parliamentary Party) and the Land League, which fought for the rights of poor tenant farmers in Ireland.

-After a short bout of acute inflammation of the kidneys, Bourke died on 10 November 1889 at his home at 209 East 36th Street, New York City, and was buried in Calvary Cemetery, Queens; he never married.
+After a short bout of acute inflammation of the kidneys, Bourke died on 10 November 1889 at his home at 209 East 36th Street, New York City.
+His funeral was held at St. Gabriel's and he was buried in Calvary Cemetery, Queens; he never married.